January 2025 HCH Photo Quiz

 While viewing the growing sections over the next twelve months on this site - under the ARCHIVE ROOM Tab - about the various parts of the HCH collection, we hope you can all appreciate why we want to encourage future donations.
 Our collective aim is for this collection of Hampshire Cricket Memorabilia and Ephemera to continue to grow to be the finest of its kind in existence anywhere in the world.
 We also want to share it far more with others who really appreciate connecting with any aspect of Hampshire Cricket Heritage.

 Writing on behalf of the dedicated and newly formed very active team of HCH Volunteers, Dave Allen, Richard Griffiths, David Ackland, Glen Williams, Ray Stubbington and myself, we all hope very much you enjoy this new resource on Hampshire Cricket.
-We also look forward very much to meeting many of you at one of our Book Sales in the Club Shop on Days One and Two of the Hants v Durham game in May or on Days One, Two and Three of the Essex game in August.
+We also look forward very much to meeting many of you each year at one of our Book Sales in the Club Shop at a Championship game in May and August.

 Enjoy, in the meantime, beginning to engage with our new website content over the next few months and if you have any feedback or questions for us please get in touch at hantscccheritage@gmail.com.